sabinleee/anti-cursing/README.md

 You just install the package the way you install any other package and then you can use it in your code.

-The whole thing is gonna be updated soon.

 So this is __**the very first idea**__

 But you can find my package in pypi(https://pypi.org/project/anti-cursing/0.0.1/)